Southeastern Wisconsin Alpine Team Racing

 For the 2022-2023 ski season we will be offering three programs.

-IF your athlete is new to ski racing experience or has been in similar programs before, the best program to enroll them in is the SWAT Club team competitions program.
+IF your athlete is new to ski racing experience or has been in similar programs before, the best program to enroll them in is the SWATeam competitions program.
 This program will introduce them to the race event experience and refine their current ski skills.

 PROGRAM TWO is the HS [High School] competition program.

 IF your athlete is currently in high school and participating in their high school's ski race program, you may want to consider our HS competition program.
 This program allows your athlete to participate in two SWAT practices per week.
 Learn more under our "Programs" tab above.

 PROGRAM THREE is the USSS/FIS competition programs.

-IF your athlete has a some of years of racing experience OR is finishing in the top 5 of their class and is looking for higher competition events to compete in, the USSSA competition program may be for them.
-The USSSA events require more commitment from the athlete and parents as it involves 2-3 consecutive days of competitions that involve travel around the state of Wisconsin, Illinois, Michigan and Minnesota.
-Your athlete will also pay dues to the USSSA and USSSA Central organizations for these race events.
+IF your athlete has years of racing experience OR is finishing in the top 5 of their class and is looking for higher competition events to compete in, the USSS competition program may be for them.
+The USSS events require more commitment from the athlete and parents.
+Competitions involve 2-3 consecutive days of ski racing in SLALOM, GIANT SLALOM and SUPER GIANT SLALOM courses which involve travel around the state of Wisconsin, Illinois, Michigan and Minnesota.
+Your athlete is required to dues to the USSS National Organization and USSS Central organizations for race events.

 PLEASE read the information offered under each program and if you have additional questions feel free to contact us!